There are many options for protecting your home and family in the event of a fire.

-Smoke alarms, sprinkler systems and fire resistant materials are some of the options for protecting your home and family in the event of a fire.
+Smoke alarms and sprinkler systems are two of the options for protecting your home and family in the event of a fire.

 They save lives - there's no doubt about it.
-And now, all new houses and consented alterations are required to have a ‘means of detection and warning’ in the event of a fire.
+And now, all new houses and consented alterations to houses are required to have an “‘effective means of giving warning of fire”.

 Whenever work is carried out on a dwelling that requires a building consent, to meet the requirements of the Building Act the whole dwelling, not just the altered area, must be fitted out with a means of detection and warning of fire.

-Smoke alarms are the most common way to achieve this, and this article offers tips on best practice.
+Smoke alarms are the most common way to achieve this.
 Other means of warning can be used, and as the design of houses can differ substantially you should consider getting advice from your architect or builder on what means of warning would be best for your home.

-Consumer also has test results available for a range of smoke alarms.
+Consumer also has test results available for 20 smoke alarms.

-Check that the smoke alarm has a ‘hush’ facility (usually a button or switch) that allows the alarm to be temporarily silenced upon false activation without the need to remove the battery.
-The alarm should also have a test facility that is easily accessible.
-Also check that the smoke alarm complies with at least one of the following standards:
+Check the smoke alarm has a “hush” feature (usually a button or switch).
+This allows the alarm to be temporarily silenced upon false activation without the need to remove the battery.
+The alarm should also be easy to test.
+Also, check that the smoke alarm complies with at least one of the following standards:

 Install smoke alarms on the escape routes on all levels within the house, and in areas where people sleep, either: